elkcityhazard/chef-frank/content/kitchen-tools/ingredient-measurements-and-conventions/_index.md

   * Pinch = amount of season between finger and thumb
   * smidgen = a very small amount

 After exploring our quick recipe measurement charts, and conversion charts, check out our [Blog][1] and sign our Guestbook.
-Then spend some time browsing our quick easy recipes and enjoy real food that is fun to cook.
+Then spend some time browsing our Quick recipes and enjoy real food that is fun to cook.
 Our recipe site will make your time in the kitchen easy and fun.
 Make quick-e-recipes your home page!

  [1]: /wordpress/chefs-blog/